Vault-Web/password-manager/README.md

 - 🔹 CRUD operations for passwords and categories
 - 🔹 Secure storage of encrypted passwords
+- 🔹 Tenant-aware storage keyed to the authenticated Vault Web user
 - 🔹 Access via JWT authentication using Vault Web's master key
 - 🔹 REST API for integration with web or mobile apps